Aapush01/Calculator/README.md

-# Calculator
+ # Calculator Project

+## Description

-This is a calculator.
-Made by using HTML,CSS and JavaScript.
+This is a simple calculator project built using HTML, CSS, and JavaScript.
+It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

+## Features

+- Addition
+- Subtraction
+- Multiplication
+- Division

+## Screenshots

+Include screenshots or GIFs of your calculator in action.

+## Getting Started

+### Prerequisites

+- Web browser (e.g., Chrome, Firefox)